-To provide assessment and certification of management systems, we are required by international standards (ISO/IEC 17021) to have in place a committee to safeguard the impartiality of our functioning.
-We have established a committee comprised of independent persons who have experience of disability and an assessment trained service user.
+To provide assessment and certification of management systems, HDAA is required by international standards (ISO/IEC 17021) to have in place a Committee to safeguard the impartiality of our functioning.
+We have established a Committee comprised of independent persons who have experience of disability and an assessment trained service user.

 The purpose of the committee is:

 - to assist in developing the policies relating to impartiality of its certification activities;

 - to ensure the consistent objective provision of certification activities;

 - to advise on matters affecting confidence in certification; and

 - to conduct a periodic review of the impartiality of our assessment, certification and decision making.

 We have formalised terms of reference for the committee and the committee has been authorised by our Health and Human Services Manager to ensure: